Nuix/discover-api-toolkit/powershell/readme.md

 # Examples
-## Run query defined on command line.
-No variables
+## Run query defined on command line, without variables
 `Invoke-RingtailQuery -Query "{ cases { id name }}"`

-## Run it from a file
+## Run a query from a file
 `Invoke-RingtailQuery -Path .\queries\GetCases.txt`

 ## Use a non-default profile
 `Invoke-RingtailQuery -Path .\queries\GetCases.txt -Profile portal2`

-## Add variables.
+## Run a query with variables
+    Invoke-RingtailQuery -Query 'query enronCases ($name:String) { cases (name:$name) { id name }} -Variables @{name="Enron"}

+	NOTE: When specifying -Query and -Variables parameters in the command line, enclose the query in single quotes, and form the variables as PowerShell objects.

 	$vars = @{ scroll = @{ limit=4; start = 0} }
     Invoke-RingtailQuery -Path .\queries\GetCaseStatsScroll.txt -Variables $vars

-	NOTE: this just returns a single page of results
+	NOTE: This just returns a single page of results.
-	NOTE: if variables aren't supplied then the $scroll parameter is ignored and the maximum number of results are returned.
-This allows you to write a single query that can be used to return all results, a single page or to scroll through all (see the next example)
+	NOTE: If variables aren't supplied, then the $scroll parameter is ignored and the maximum number of results are returned.
+This allows you to write a single query that can be used to return all results, a single page, or to scroll through all (see the next example).

 ## Use a query with $scroll parameters and iterate/scroll through the data
 `Invoke-RingtailQueryWithScroll -Path .\queries\GetCaseStatsScroll.txt`